Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 - https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#execution-environment-for-smart-signatures

-## 2. Smart Contract specifically for a frictionless game wallet experience
+## 2. Smart Contract specifically for a frictionless experience

 Features:
 - Covers Opt-In/MBR for assets & applications created by a list of pre-approved creators.
 MBR is reclaimable by the "global funder" application.
 Only this funder application can close out assets and opt-out of applications.